 HOMEOWNERS INSURANCE PAYS IF RELATIVE IS INJURED IN YOUR HOUSE

-Our Minnesota personal injury attorneys have handled dozens of accident cases where someone was injured at a relative’s house.
-We have had cases where something is left on the stairs and the relative slips on it and falls down the stairs.
+Our Minnesota personal injury attorneys have handled dozens of accident cases where someone was injured in an accident at a relative’s house.
+We have had cases where a relative fell down the stairs or slipped and fell somewhere on the property.
 Our lawyers have had many cases where a dog bit a relative or injured a relative by knocking them over.
-There have been cases of an injury because of a defective machine at a relative’s house, falls on icy sidewalks, and many others.
+There have been cases of an injury because of a defective machine at a relative’s house, deck collapse, propane gas explosion, and many others.

 If you are injured at your parents’ house, or your brother or sister’s or other relative’s house, and have questions about homeowners insurance for medical bills and other compensation, call us and speak with a lawyer for a free consultation.
 We will advise you of your rights and make sure your interests are protected.